rdkcentral/rdkb-halif-emmc/docs/pages/eMMCHalSpec.md

 ## Logging and debugging requirements

-eMMC HAL component should log all the error and critical informative messages which helps to debug/triage the issues and understand the functional flow of the system.
+eMMC HAL component should log all the error and critical informative messages, preferably using syslog, printf which helps to debug/triage the issues and understand the functional flow of the system.

+The logging should be consistent across all HAL components.

+If the vendor is going to log then it has to be logged in `xxx_vendor_hal.log` file name which can be placed in `/rdklogs/logs/` or `/var/tmp/` directory.

+Logging should be defined with log levels as per Linux standard logging.

 ## Memory and performance requirements